math module

 >>> A = Matrix2([[2, 1],[0, 0.5]])

 Return Matrix2 defined by individual components.
-Default is identity tensor.
+Default is zero matrix.

 • xx (float) – tensor component M_xx